Knowing Our Numbers for Class 6

 Here, subtraction of 12 and 15 is not a whole number because 12 is less than 15.
 When you subtract a larger number from a smaller number such as subtracting 15 from 12, the result is not a whole number within the set of whole numbers.

 b.
-Commutative Property: The order of numbers in an operation subtraction affects the result.
-It is also known as commutative law.
+Commutative Property: The order of numbers in a subtraction operation affects the result.

 Subtracting B from A is not the same as subtracting A from B.